 The academy trust's employees belong to two principal pension schemes: the Teachers' Pension Scheme England and Wales (TPS) for academic and related staff; and the Local Government Pension Scheme (LGPS) for non-teaching staff, which is managed by West Yorkshire Pension Fund.
-Both are defined-benefit schemes.
+Both are multi-employer defined benefit schemes.

 The pension costs are assessed in accordance with the advice of independent qualified actuaries.
-The latest actuarial valuation of the TPS related to the period ended 31 March 2012 and of the LGPS 31 March 2010.
+The latest actuarial valuation of the TPS related to the period ended 31 March 2012 and that of the LGPS related to the period ended 31 March 2013.